 Electronic badging to provide students with proof of completion of certain requirements that you specify.
 We currently partners with Badgr for this purpose and use the Open Badges standard.

 Support for users through an email-based question and response service.
-Your Membership comes with a limited number of support hours provided through this service.
-Support hours are cumulative and reset at the beginning of a new Membership Period.
 When we begin working on a support request for you, we begin tracking our time.
 We stop tracking our time when we stop working on the support request.
-The cumulative amount of time for all of your support requests constitutes the total number of support hours you have used.
-If you exceed the provided number of support hours during your Membership Period, you will be invoiced for the additional support time.
+The cumulative amount of time for all of your support requests constitutes the total number of support hours you have used during your Membership Period.

 Customized branding to allow your courses to display your logo and color scheme.